 The current approved PSP will continue to apply to land within the PSP, including the town centre, until the revised PSP is approved by the Minister for Planning.
 Planning permit applications for development can continue to be made, as long as they are in accordance with the existing PSP.

-The Officer PSP will be on exhibition from 22 March until 27 April 2018.
+The Officer PSP was exhibited until 27 April 2018.

 Following consideration of submissions, the VPA will consult with submitters to refine the PSP as appropriate.
 Any submissions that cannot be resolved will be referred to an independent planning panel for consideration.
 If submissions are referred to a panel, Planning Panels Victoria will invite submitters to appear at a panel hearing in support of their submission